Roboy/dcmotorcaninterface/README.md

 ### Description ###
 The dcmotorCANInterface is a command line interface for low-level communication with the dc motors via CAN.
-It works through driver library canlib.
+It works through driver library [canlib](http://www.kvaser.com/downloads/)

 ### Dependencies ###
 install libcanlib (on linux) via: